 When our Middle Years students progress to high school within Blyth Academy or beyond, they will do so with a positive and assured sense of self: identified interests, healthy habits, academic rigour, and an emotional awareness substantially founded.

 Our Elementary and Middle Years Program supports our students in becoming thoughtful citizens (‘earthlings’!) and well-rounded individuals.
 With integrated travel opportunities and regular local enrichment, our students begin at a young age to understand their responsibilities as global citizens.

 Participation in many community-based initiatives is incorporated into classwork, and students give back in their own community.

-We also strive to instill in our students vital life skills that are so important in our daily lives but are not given sufficient due in many schools – from budgeting and money management, to making healthy eating choices and maintaining a good mind/body balance.
+We also strive to instill vital life skills in our students.
+Skills that are so important in our daily lives but are not given sufficient due in many schools – from budgeting and money management to making healthy eating choices and maintaining a good mind/body balance.